 The process of proficiency self-assessment described in Fig. 1 requires not only the performance estimate, but also a performance standard.
-This subsection considers the latter.
-Since the case studies use time-to-completion of an achievement-oriented task [34] as the performance metric, the performance standard is a pre-defined time bound $T{\rm bound}$ , which is used to determine whether robot performance is acceptable.
-Define the goal function, denoted by G, that maps cost C to a boolean value, where G = true means the robot's performance is acceptable.
-Note G can be either measured for completed trials or estimated for ongoing trials.
-In other words, G is a random variable with binary outcomes, {true, false}.
+This section considers the latter.
+Since the case studies use time-to-completion of an achievement-oriented task [34] as the performance metric, the performance standard is a predefined time bound $T{\rm bound}$, which is used to determine whether robot performance is acceptable.
+Define the goal function, denoted by G, that maps cost C to a boolean value where, G = true means the robot's performance is acceptable.
+Note that G can be either measured for completed trials or estimated for ongoing trials.
+In other words, G is a random variable with binary outcomes, $\{\texttt{true}, \texttt{false}\}$.